arnaudmiribel/ada_project/README.md

 	- how do we filter such that we fit in the subject ? (is filtering for Swiss patents enough?) - for academic papers, looks like EPFL/ETHZ is enough
 	- do want to have a long range of years for data (so that we can see the evolution of innovation accross time) ? how many years ? then we should select random subsets of patents every year ?

+-  nlp pipeline :
+	- append the stop words list with generic terms of research papers in order to filter them out and maybe avoid having too many trash topics

+- topic extraction :
+	- test to see what's the optimal number of topics

 - data visualization :
+	- for semantic map :
-	- choose which dimension reduction technique makes more sense
+		- choose which dimension reduction technique makes the best visualization
 		- handle a Bokeh server with a `Choose Year` slider in order to travel accross time.
+	- for the map  : should be quick using the cloropleth homework
+	- for the network : bonus !